ttappr/powershell-interactor/README.md

 you need, and restrict their access as much as possible to mitigate any "what if" scenarios should they ever occur.

+In the extension's manifest, the `"content_scripts"."matches"` field controls what pages the *content script* is loaded to.
+As it is now, the script will load to any `localhost` page.
+Make sure this filter is set to only allow URL's you have control over.
+Any page the *content script* is loaded to has access to the extension's features.

 ## Communication From Webpage to Native Process

 It took me some reading of documentation, hunting the 'net for answers, and